CodeThat/Proxy-Scraper/README.md

 # Proxy Scraper

-A script for scraping and saving proxies using the ProxyScrape API.
+A script for scraping and saving proxies using the <href>ProxyScrape API</href>.

 ## Usage